-If you are looking for a hiatal hernia repair surgeon in the greater Dallas and Plano area, Dr. Malladi can provide the surgical expertise you need!
+If you are looking for a hernia surgeon in the greater Dallas and Plano area, Dr. Malladi can provide the surgical expertise you need!
 Dr. Malladi is one of the most experienced hiatal hernia repair surgeons in Dallas and has helped countless patients recover.

 What Is a Hiatal Hernia?

 A hiatal hernia occurs when this hole is loosened.
 Then, the esophagus can slide up and down through the hole, and the stomach which is in the abdominal cavity can partially slide up into the chest.
 There are a range of hiatal hernias from small sliding hernias to large paraesophageal hernias where some of the stomach and possibly other intra-abdominal organs herniate into the chest past the abdominal wall and get stuck there.

 What Causes a Hiatal Hernia?

 Genetics can play a part in a person having a predisposition to forming a hiatal hernia.
 Factors that increase intra-abdominal pressure can worsen a hiatal hernia.
 These factors include obesity, chronic cough, chronic constipation, vomiting, trauma, and heavy lifting.
 Smoking and increasing age cause and increased risk.

 What Are some of the Symptoms of Hiatal Hernia?

 Many patients are asymptomatic.
 Some patients, however, may experience a range of symptoms including acid reflux (backflow of acid from the stomach into the esophagus), chest discomfort, abdominal discomfort, belching, regurgitation of food and possibly a feeling that food or liquids are getting stuck when swallowing, feeling full quickly, abdominal pain.
 A Hiatal hernia may cause nausea and vomiting.
 Others may develop ulcers in the stomach where it is being pinched by the diaphragm and possibly lose blood which can lead to anemia.

 If patients are having symptoms from their hiatal hernia, it may be necessary to repair it.
 Laparoscopic hiatal hernia surgery is available from Dr. Malladi, who is highly skilled in minimally invasive surgical techniques.